yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 author_name: Yann Esposito
 author_uri: yannesposito.com
 tags:
     - tree
     - theory
     - mathematics
+    - regexp
+    - script
 -----

 begindiv(intro)

-<abbr title="Too Long; Don't Read:">TL;DR:</abbr>
+<% tldr=%{<abbr title="Too Long; Don't Read"><sc>tl;dr</sc></abbr>} %>

+<%=tldr%>:

 - I tried to program a simple filter
 - Was blocked 2 days
 - Then stopped working like an engineer monkey
-- Used a pen and a sheet of paper.
+- Used a pen and a sheet of paper
 - Made some math.
 - Crushed the problem in 10 minutes
 - Conclusion: The pragmatism shouldn't mean "never use theory".

 enddiv

-## Abstract (longer than <small><abbr title="Too Long; Don't Read:">TL;DR:</abbr></small>)
+## Abstract (longer than <%=tldr%>)

 For my job, I needed to resolve a problem.
 It first seems not too hard.
 Then I started working directly on my program.
-I entered in a try &amp; repair loop.
+I entered in the *infernal*: *try &amp; repair loop*.
-Unfortunately, I stay blocked in that loop for 2 days.
-At each turn, I believed I was almost at the solution.
-And this is why, I just said:
+Each step was like:

-> Just a simple thing to repair and that should be done.
+>   -- Just this thing to repair and that should be done.

-Unfortunately
+>   -- OK, now that should just work.
+>   -- Yeah!!!
+>   -- Oops!
+I forgotten that...
+>   `repeat until death`

+After two days of this [Sisyphus](http://fr.wikipedia.org/wiki/Sisyphe) work, I finally just stopped to rethink the problem.
+I took a pen, a sheet of paper.
+I simplified the problem, reminded what I learned during my Ph.D. about trees.
+Finally, the problem was crushed in less than 20 minutes.

+I believe the important lesson is to remember that the most efficient methodology to resolve this *pragmatic* problem was the *theoretical* one.
+And therefore, argues opposing science, theory to pragmatism and efficiency are fallacies.

 newcorps